mpvd/vTuner-Emulator-YCast/README.md

 The following dockerfile (and bootstrap.sh) is inspired by the great work of **netraams**.
 Check out [netraams/ycast-docker](https://hub.docker.com/r/netraams/ycast-docker)

 I tried his docker but realised the shown dockerfile wasn't up to date and I couldn't start his docker on raspbian.
-So I decided to use his work as basis and did some little modifications.
+So I decided to use his work as basis and did some modifications.
 Also due to security reasons I wanted to build the docker by myself and add nano editor just for fun.
 (Delete the line in dockerfile if you don't like it.)

 ## Usage

-To start you docker use this command:
+To start your docker use this command:
 ```
 sudo docker run -d \
 	--name vtuner-ycast \